mikelee1313/Copilot/README-Find-CopilotInteractions-Graph.md

 ## Support

-For issues, open a [GitHub issue](https://github.com/mikelee1313/Copilot/issues) or contact the script authors.
+For issues or questions, please open a [GitHub issue](https://github.com/mikelee1313/Copilot/issues) or contact the script authors.

 ---

+*(Replace the Azure AD app IDs, secrets, certificate thumbprints, and user list paths with your own values before running.)*